Netflix/dispatch/docs/configuration/plugins/slack.md

 ## Commands

-To enable Dispatch's slash commands you must create them an point them to the approriate endpoint:
+To enable Dispatch's slash commands you must create them an point them to the appropriate endpoint:

 ![commands0](../../../.gitbook/assets/slack-setup-commands-0.png)